vmware-archive/clarity/_documentation/modals.md

 ### Animation

 Modals and backdrops support fading animations.
-Clarity recommends using `fadeDown` on the `modal-dialog` and `fade` on the `modal-backdrop`.
+Clarity recommends using <code>fadeDown</code> on the <code>modal-dialog</code> and <code>fade</code> on the <code>modal-backdrop</code>.
 These animations hide the modal and backdrop by default.
-Adding or removing the `in` class animates the modal or backdrop in or out, respectively.
+Adding or removing the <code>in</code> class animates the modal or backdrop in or out, respectively.

 <clr-modal-animation-demo></clr-modal-animation-demo>